 What about reliability?

 Despite all the good attributes of this bike, its reliability is still a vague question.
-To evaluate this data and come to a firm verdict is almost impossible in a limited time.
+Evaluating this data and coming to a firm verdict is almost impossible in a limited time.
 This would require a few hundred kilometers of testing.

 Some reviews show that some cyclists have experienced engine failures, particularly due to an unusual noise in the rear wheel.